 As for me, I was keeping a detailed log of all my trades.
 After a while, I had enough data to have something sufficient to analyze.

 Hold your horses!
-Before you run and try this for yourself, I need to tell you how it goes through the process of a losing trade to a winning trade, and the risks involved.
+Before you run and try this for yourself, I need to tell you how it goes through the process of going from a losing position to a winner, and the risks involved.
 There are no sure things in trading.
 If there were, everyone would be billionaires.

 The process involved vicious swings.
 Without a protective stop to limit risk, I found the losing trades would go very much in the wrong direction before turning around.
 It was not uncommon to be sitting on a paper loss of one or two thousand dollars, before turning around and ending up with a $200 gain.